Over 40? Whatever You Do, Avoid These 9 Dating Mistakes

 That strategy leads to my next mistake.
 The first few weeks it was a thrill to have people contacting me, and I responded to almost every one who reached out.
 But it was time-consuming, exhausting, and I met some serious weirdos, to be honest.
-Over time, I learned to limit my contact to guys who sounded sane, patient, and knew how to spell.
+Over time I learned to limit my contact to guys who sounded sane, patient, and knew how to spell.
 My mantra became “love awaits,” with an emphasis on the “wait” part.
-(Read how some real-life couples knew they had found “the one.”)

 Making elaborate plans for the first date